lecturer-luka/asp-dotnet-developer-exercises/01 Modul/README.md

 1. 001_exercise
-	- Using If statement write a simple program to find eligibility for admission to professional studies 2.002_exercise
+	- Using If statement write a simple program to find eligibility for admission to professional studies

+2. 002_exercise
-	- Using Switch statement write a simple menu-driven program to perform a calculation of two numbers.
+	- Using Switch statement write a simple menu-driven program to perform a calculation of two numbers

-3.003_exercise
+3. 003_exercise
 	- Using If statement write a simple program for entering and reading first name, last name and entering scores of three subjects for one student from the competition.
 	- Calculate the total and percentage of the points.
 	- Depending on the percentage, give the student one of the rewards.